What exactly can a tiny barbarian do? Hack, slash, and elbow drop a plethora of enemies while flexing his biceps, that’s what.

 Tiny Barbarian DX is one of the many Switch games that publisher Nicalis brought to the console.
 Developed by StarQuail Games, it was initially released back in December of 2013 on Steam.
 Nearly four years later, it has an 87 percent positive rating from Steam users.
 Meanwhile, the Switch version’s Metacritic score is 77.
 There’s a reason for that.

 Do you lift?

-Your little barbarian’s jumping abilities is also pretty decent.
-Thanks to the game’s mindful placement of platforms, there’s no gap too wide or platform too high.
+Your little barbarian’s jumping abilities are also pretty decent.
+Thanks to the game’s careful placement of platforms, there’s no gap too wide or platform too high.
 In the case that the destination is slightly higher than usual, Mr. Barbarian grabs the edge and hangs there until you tell him to go.
 Depending on the layout, you also have the option to jump down to the platform below you.
-And just in case you jump down to a pit of spikes, worry not: spikes only deal one damage.
-Unless you’re stuck there.
+And just in case you drop down to a pit of spikes, worry not: spikes only deal one damage unless you’re stuck there.

 Feel the burn

 Armed with the knowledge of how to traverse the world and fight, Tiny Barbarian DX will now require you to trust and utilize your skills.
 You have six hits, with options to dine on Castlevania-style wall chicken for health.
 As long as you have enough points, you can keep trying the room over and over until you succeed.
 Earn points after killing enemies and looting coins, while save points are usually at the beginning of each room.